opynfinance/GammaProtocol/docs/contracts-documentation/MarginPool.md

 ### Event `AssetFarmed(address asset, address receiver, uint256 _amount)`

-emit event when an asset get harvested
+emit event when an asset gets harvested from the pool